-Swimmers may wear a Tech Suit for any Championship or Non-championship Competitions.
+Swimmers may wear a tech suit for any Non-championship or Championship competitions when approved by the coach.

-Non-Championship Competitions: An older (not brand new) Tech Suit or properly fitted Training Suit are recommended for these competitions.
+Non-Championship Competitions: An older (not brand new) tech suit or tight fitting training suit are acceptable for these competitions at the discretion of their coach.
+Swimmers should have at least one suit that is designated for competition use only.

-Championship Competitions: Tech suits are STRONGLY ENCOURAGED but not required for these meets.
+Championship Meets: Tech suits are recommended for these meets.
 Swimmers should save their newly worn suits for these competitions.

-Swimwear Accommodations and Inclusion
+Exceptions for Acceptable Swimwear and Inclusion

-Accommodations are available for swimmers who choose to use swimwear in accordance with their religious or cultural practices.
+Exceptions are available for swimmers who choose to wear a kneeskin in accordance with their religious or cultural practices.
 Please speak to your coach to learn more about these options.